Aaron-Bopp/Obsidian-notes/SecondBrain/40 Evergreens/Personality types are 3d and interconnected, not 2d and static.md

 Your personality type will change over your life, it may even change on what kind of mood you're in.
 This is part the fault of how personality tests like [[Meyers Briggs]] work and part the fault of peoples innacurate views of themselves, but it can be avoided.

 [[Enneagram]] does a good job at create personality types that are specific enough to be helpful, but get at the root of peoples personalities.
-Often times revealing the [[Early childhood trauma causes us to make wide assumptions about the world|the wide assumptions we make in early childhood]].
+Often times revealing the [[We carry our childhood wounds into adulthood|the wide assumptions we make in early childhood]].

 ### <hr class="footnote"/>